autopkg/grahampugh-recipes/JamfUploaderProcessors/READMEs/JamfUploaderTeamsNotifier.md

 ## Description

-A postprocessor for AutoPkg that will send details about a recipe run to a Microsoft Teams webhook.
+A postprocessor for AutoPkg that will send details about a recipe run to a Microsoft Teams webhook based on the output of a JamfPolicyUploader process.

 ## Input variables